gioannides/Language_Processors/README.md

 Output format
 -------------

-The output format will be a Python3equivalent to the input C.
+The output format will be a Python 3 equivalent to the input C.

 The full set of patterns required is described [here].